John Stevens (translator): Life

 Stevens was born in London, where his father was a page to Catherine of Braganza, and was educated by Benedictines at Douai, around 1675.
 He was bilingual, speaking Spanish from infancy, presumably with his mother.
 He served in the forces sent to quell Monmouth's Rebellion, and went with Henry Hyde, 2nd Earl of Clarendon to Dublin in 1685.
 He then through the Hyde connection became a tax official at Welshpool.
-Roman catholic and Jacobite, he fought in the Irish Williamite War and was at the siege of Limerick.
+English catholic and Jacobite, he fought in the Irish Williamite War and was at the siege of Limerick.
 He kept a diary of the conflict.

 Before 1695 Stevens had settled again in London.
 From that time till his death he was engaged in translations, and historical and antiquarian compilations.
 He was editor of the British Mercury from 1712 to 1715.
 He died on 27 October 1726.

 Works

 Stevens's first publication, an abridged translation in three volumes of Manuel de Faria y Sousa's Portuguesa Asia, appeared in 1695, with a dedication to Catharine of Braganza.
 In 1698 he produced a translation and continuation from 1640 of the same author's History of Portugal.
 His English version of Don Francisco Manuel de Mello's The Government of a Wife was issued in 1697.
 It was dedicated to Don Luis da Cunha, the Portuguese envoy.
 In the same year, Stevens published a version of Quevedo's Fortune in her Wits, or the Hour of all Men.
 He issued in 1707 a translation of the collected comedies of Quevedo, which was republished in 1709 and in 1742.
 A collection of Spanish works translated and adapted by him appeared in the same year under the title of The Spanish Libertines.
 It consisted of Andrés Pérez de León's Justina, the Country Jilt (sometimes attributed to Francisco López de Ubeda); Celestina, the Bawd of Madrid, by Fernando de Rojas; Gonzales, the Most Arch and Comical of Scoundrels; and Juan de Ávila's comedy, An Evening's Intrigue, adapted by the translator.

 Stevens tried a revision of Thomas Shelton's English version of Don Quixote (second edition London, 1706, in 2 vols).
 It was dedicated to Sir Thomas Hanmer, and was illustrated by copperplates engraved from the Brussels edition.
-Stevens also translated in 1705 the so-called continuation of Don Quixote made by Alonzo Fernandez de Avellaneda, which had not before appeared in English.
-The version was prepared from the French of Le Sage.
+Stevens also translated in 1705 the so-called continuation of Don Quixote made by Alonso Fernández de Avellaneda, which had not before appeared in English.
+The version was prepared from a previous French translation attributed (perhaps spuriously) to Le Sage.